vijay-shankaranand/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1b.
+Task description contains non-alphanumeric characters except `-,./() `.

+    * 1b1.
+JobFestGo informs user that task description contains non-alphanumeric characters.

+      Use case ends.

+* 1c.
 Date is invalid.

-    * 1b1.
+    * 1c1.
 JobFestGo informs user that date is invalid.

       Use case ends.

-* 1c.
+* 1d.
 Event does not already exist.

-    * 1c1.
+    * 1d1.
 JobFestGo informs user that event does not already exist.

       Use case ends.